US Coast Guard crew rescues family when small boat capsizes

 KEY LARGO, Fla.
-(AP) — The U.S. Coast Guard rescued a family after their 14-foot dinghy when it capsized in the Florida Keys.
+(AP) — The U.S. Coast Guard rescued a family after their 14-foot dinghy capsized in the Florida Keys.

 In a news release, Coast Guard officials said the agency was notified Sunday afternoon that people were in the water in Blackwater Sound near Key Largo.